 For adults, the sooner you start speaking with someone about your struggles, the better.
 Because ICDs can lead to substance abuse problems and dangerous situations, seeking help immediately is critical.
 Finding a healthy outlet like exercise, meditation, or a hobby to help you work through your behaviors can benefit you.

 A dual diagnosis program that offers a comprehensive treatment approach is more effective than treating the conditions separately in a co-occurring disorder.
 Depending on the case, someone might choose an inpatient or outpatient program to treat their conditions.

-- Inpatient or Residential Programs: Are best for those who need some level of medical care, alternative therapies, and a more structured program.
+- Inpatient or Residential Programs—Best for those who need some level of medical care, alternative therapies, and a more structured program.
 People with less-than-ideal living situations might find inpatient programs best suited to them.

-- Medication-Assisted Treatment: Sometimes, doctors may prescribe antidepressants or mood stabilizers to balance the brain’s chemicals to help treat the condition.
+- Medication-Assisted Treatment—Doctors may prescribe antidepressants or mood stabilizers to balance the brain’s chemicals to help treat the condition.

 When to Seek Help